joist-orm/joist-orm/docs/docs/features/soft-deletes.md

 ### Behavior

-When rows are soft-deleted, Joist will still fetch them from the database, but any accessors will, by default, filter them out of the results.
+When rows are soft-deleted, Joist will still fetch them from the database, but collection accessors (i.e. `o2m.get` and `m2m.get`) will, by default, filter them out of the results.

 For example, if an `Author` has a soft-deleted `Book`: